-Pro Tips: Make sure that you are familiar with the language of the lease being used before you attempt to serve the tenant with a pre-evicition notice.
-Remember if you attempt a DIY-eviction, like changing the locks, you may find yourself on the other end of a lawsuit in court.
+Pro Tips: Make sure that you are familiar with the language of the lease being used before you attempt to serve the tenant with a pre-eviction notice.
+Remember if you attempt a DIY eviction, like changing the locks, you may find yourself on the other end of a lawsuit in court.

 It is equally important to remember that all landlords must adhere to state and local laws and forms, and follow the timeline exactly since evictions can be a long and expensive process.
 A local attorney familiar with landlord-tenant laws in your state will be an important part of a successful eviction.

 This article was first published in June 2016 and has since been updated.
 Note that the eviction process in your area may be affected by COVID-19 moratoriums.